camelop/rust-mtls-example/readme.md

 ## Contributing

-There are still a few unclear issues, including:
+There is still an unclear issue:

-- Why the code does not work with `rustls-tls` feature using `.pem` Identity?
 - Why the certificate for the client must include the extension fields of SAN?

 If you know the answers or have better solutions, please feel free to share your thoughts or send issues/PRs.
 Contributions are greatly appreciated.